chuhan-ouyang/data-structures-algo/README.md

 * "Rectangular" sequence of states
 > Key
 * dp[r][c] rel on dp of different rows and columns
+* Both dimension of the dp array represnt a position of the prevoius solution
+  * Whereas in Knapsack, one dimension represents a posiiton-independent value, such as the weight constraint
+* 2D dp array (if traversing from left to right, up to down), often involves initializng the first row and the first column
 ```cpp
 vector<int> dp(n + 1, 0);
 // create dp array